About to dive into the world of hostels and don't know what to pack? Don't worry, we've got you covered!

 At times, we've even turned ours into a travel spice box, which saved us from 101 monotonous meals.

-We recommend: The type with clips.
+We recommend: If you raid the cupboards at home, there’s bound to be one you can bring - just make sure it’s the type with clips.
 Given the propensity for tupperware lids to come off at the worst moments (hello tuna salad inside our day bag) we won't use anything else.

 We're considerate like that.